travis-ci/docs-travis-ci-com/user/languages/ruby.md

 ## Build Config Reference

-Have a look at the [Ruby](https://config.travis-ci.com/ref/language/ruby) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Ruby](https://config.travis-ci.com/ref/language/ruby) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ## Dependency Management